 At the end of our main function, we call the Flush function to make sure all messages are sent to Kafka.

-The function that we just created is using the github.com/confluentinc/confluent-kafka-go library, which we need to include in our Go module.
+The function that we just created is using the github.com/confluentinc/confluent-kafka-go/kafka library, which we need to include in our Go module.
 Let’s do this by running the following code:

 go mod tidy